-abbreviations and acronyms -- In the first reference, write out the full name, then abbreviate.
+abbreviations and acronyms - In the first reference, write out the full name, then abbreviate.
 Do not use abbreviations

 Example: She works in the Student Learning Center.
 The SLC labs are equipped to serve thousands of students.

-academic degrees -- The phrase associate degree refers to all two-year degrees.
+academic degrees - The phrase associate degree refers to all two-year degrees.
 At Palm Beach State, that includes the Associate in Arts (A.A.) and Associate in Science (A.S.) degrees.
 Note that "in" is the proper preposition to use.
 Also, use periods in abbreviations: A.A., A.S.

 The term bachelor's degree should contain an apostrophe.
 The same is true of a master's degree.
 However, there is no possessive in associate degree.
 The preposition for the bachelor's degree is different from an associate degree: Bachelor of Arts (B.A.), Bachelor of Science (B.S), Bachelor of Applied Science (B.A.S.) and Master of Science (M.S.).
 Bachelor's or master's is also acceptable.

 The term doctoral degree or doctorate includes a Doctor of Philosophy (Ph.D.) or a Doctor of Education (Ed.D.)
 The word "degree" is not used after "doctorate" but is used after "doctoral."
 A person who holds such a degree is either referred to on the first reference as a doctor before the name or Ph.D. or Ed.D. after the name.

-academic departments/offices -- Capitalize the name of a department and the words department, college, office and school only when they appear as part of the official division name (Department of Biology, biology department).
+academic departments/offices - Capitalize the name of a department and the words department, college, office and school only when they appear as part of the official division name (Department of Biology, biology department).

-academic and professional titles -- Titles are not capitalized unless they precede the person's name.
+academic and professional titles - Titles are not capitalized unless they precede the person's name.

 Vice President of Academic Affairs Charles Wolf attended the conference.